rossb34/MastersFinal/index.md

 Are we measuring skill or luck?

 <!--
+most performance analysis is relative to a benchmark

+three artificial benchmarks
+- equal weight
+- random portfolio 1
+- random portfolio 2

+data

+constraints

+* In some quarters there is a strong tendency for the benchmark to outperform  the random portfolios, in others a strong tendency for the benchmark to underperform.

+* A benchmark will be hard to beat during periods when the most heavily weighted assets in the benchmark happen to do well.
+Likewise, when the assets with large weights in the benchmark do relatively poorly, then the benchmark will be easy to beat.

+* Clearly the more unequal the weights in a benchmark, the more extreme the swings will be in the probability of outperforming.
+In this regard, the random benchmarks that are used here are not at all extreme compared to many indices that are used in practice as benchmarks.

+* The measurement of skill with random portfolios avoids some of the noise that is introduced when performance is measured relative to a benchmark.

+* need to know constraints

 * explain general approach
 * problems with traditional approach
 * advantages of using random portfolios